cccadet/aws-deepracer-workshops/capstone_report_Cristian_Santos_Final_en_rev00.md.md

 This model of competition and RL learning makes us learn about the subject which is a fascinating but very complex field of study.
 Recently Udacity launched the AWS DeepRacer Scholarship Challenge and as I had not selected my proposal for the final work I decided to accept this challenge.

-### Descrição do problema
+### Problem Statement

-O objetivo do meu projeto é desenvolver e fazer com que o carrinho chegue no final completando 100% da pista.
-Porém, como o custo com o AWS DeepRacer pode se tornar alto rapidamente, procurarei a melhor solução com poucos recursos.
-Minha meta pessoal é U$50,00.
+The goal of my project is to develop and make the cart reach the end by completing 100% of the track.
+However, as the cost with AWS DeepRacer can quickly become high, I will look for the best solution with few features.
+My personal goal is $ 50.

-#### Conjuntos de dados e entradas
+#### Datasets and Entries

-O AWS DeepRacer treina os modelos usando o algoritmo PPO (Proximal Policy Optimization).
-Segundo a vídeo aula “Value Functions” (L4: Reinforcement Learning) do curso AWS DeepRacer [\[2\]](https://www.udacity.com/aws-deepracer-scholarship), esse algoritmo é utilizado por ser eficiente, estável e fácil de usar comparado com outros algoritmos.
+AWS DeepRacer trains models using the Proximal Policy Optimization (PPO) algorithm.
+According to AWS DeepRacer course “Value Functions” (L4: Reinforcement Learning) video [\[2\]](https://www.udacity.com/aws-deepracer-scholarship), esse algoritmo é utilizado por ser eficiente, estável e fácil de usar comparado com outros algoritmos.
 O Algoritmo usa duas redes neurais durante o treinamento: Policy Network (Actor Network) e Value Network (Critic Network).

 -   Policy Network: Decide qual ação tomar de acordo com a imagem recebida no input.
 -   Value Network: Estima o resultado cumulativo que provavelmente obteremos, considerando a imagem como uma entrada.